mlabs-haskell/cardano-open-oracle-protocol/coop-docs/03-frontend-protocol.md

 The user we call `Submitter` approaches the [COOP Publisher gRPC](../coop-proto/publisher-service.proto) service with a Fact Statement identifier that exists in the underlying Oracle's `Fact Statement Store`.

-The `Submitter` provides the desired Fact Statement IDs they want published, alongside the validity time after which the produced [Fact Statement UTxOs](02-plutus-protocol.md#fs-validator) cab be garbage collected.
+The `Submitter` provides the desired Fact Statement IDs they want published, alongside the validity time after which the produced [Fact Statement UTxOs](02-plutus-protocol.md#fs-validator) can be garbage collected.
 Of course, the public key hash of the `Submitter` wallets needs to be provided as well as the back-end transaction building process requires that information to construct the transaction.

 ```mermaid
 sequenceDiagram